GeekyShiva/Self-Driving-Car/SRS.md

 * All terms are in _italics_ style.
 * Main features or important terms are in *bold*.
-* TBD means "To be Decided", these are the components that are not yet decided
+* TBD means "To be Decided".
+These are the components that are not yet decided.
-* For more references see Terminology
+* For more references see Terminology.

 ## 1.3 Intended Audience and Reading Suggestions